Jack E. Anderson

 Jack E. Anderson (September 10, 1929 – December 5, 1993) was a metal sculptor of large commemorative statues that are roadside attractions in the Midwestern United States.
 His work includes the 36 ft tall figure that is part of the 81 ft Iron Man statue at the entrance to the Ironworld Discovery Center, 1.3 kilometers outside Chisholm, Minnesota, and a statue dedicated to Bishop Baraga in L'Anse, Michigan.
-Anderson died December 5, 1993 while living in Chassell, Michigan.
+Anderson died December 5, 1993, while living in Chassell, Michigan.

 Iron Man

 The Iron Man sculpture was erected as a tribute to miners of the Mesabi, Cuyuna, and Vermilion Iron Ranges of northeastern Minnesota.
 It is accompanied by a plaque with Veda Ponikvar's The Emergence of Man Through Steel poem and was completed in 1987 out of iron ore.

-The statue, located on US 41, is the third largest Metal statue in the United States (behind the Statue of Liberty and Our Lady of the Rockies).
+The statue, located on U.S. Route 169 in Minnesota, is the third largest Metal statue in the United States (behind the Statue of Liberty and Our Lady of the Rockies).
 The sculpture weighs 150 ST (the shovel weighs 400 lb and each boot weighs 220 lb); the base is constructed of Corten steel, which turns red with exposure.